-How Queen Tried to Stage a Comeback Album, and Failed, With a New Singer
+How Queen Tried to Stage a Comeback Album With a New Singer

 The 2005-06 tour featuring former Bad Company frontman Paul Rodgers fronting Queen had been, at best, a head-scratcher.
 At worst, it was an embarrassing mismatch, since Rodgers’ street-wise R&B-laced style was miles away from Queen’s super-sized pomp.